Tech and Text Neck

 - Neck pain and upper back pain

 - Neurological symptoms due to nerve impingement or strain, including tingling, numbness, weakness.

 - Chronic headaches that tend to radiate from the base of the skull

 - Stiff neck, shoulders, and upper back leading to poor mobility with daily activities

 - Weakness due to body misalignment and pain

 The best way to address spinal misalignment and these frustrating symptoms?
 With the top researched, scientific and results-oriented options available: Chiropractic BioPhysics (CBP).

 The first step to addressing these issues is understanding what tech neck is and how to prevent complications.
-Talk to a chiropractic specialist at Posture Works in San Francisco.
+Talk to a chiropractic specialist in San Francisco at Posture Works.

 Dr. Scott Levin, Dr. Jason Miller, and Dr. Corey Todhunter are some of the few distinguished experts in CBP.
 They can help you get to the core of your symptoms and create a plan that works.
 This may include spine adjustments, soft tissue therapy, posture training, strengthening, and other lifestyle changes.